frontenddogma/web-development-glossary/manuscript/d.md

 : A block of zero or more CSS declarations and at-rules, enclosed by an opening (`{`) and a closing curly brace (`}`).

 Decoration
-: The attempt to make a physical or visual object more beautiful.
+: The attempt to make a physical or virtual object more beautiful.
 Not to be confused with Design.

 Decryption
 : The opposite of encryption, or the reverse process of it, moving from unintelligible ciphertext back to plain-text.&nbsp;[†](#w-cryptography)